jerrygao319/Crawler/README.md

 auth.set_access_token("Your access token", "Your access token") api = tweepy.API(auth)
 ```
 * You can refer to the [GET statuses/lookup](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-statuses-lookup) method to get tweets by ID.
-Can get up to 100 tweets at a time.
+It can get up to 100 tweets at a time.
  My code is as follows:
 ```python
 api.statuses_lookup("Your ID list (max 100)", tweet_mode='extended', include_entities=True)